FemkeKocken/m21project/Journal.md

+## Entry 23/02/23 ##

+Slightly less project productive day.
+I have a lot going on with the move and such.
+Did explore some more non-academic sources that do start to float around the why question.
+The first people are weirded out by the emotions that it is displaying, and I myself, am wondering about what a weird blend GAI is between human intelligence and the timeless, limitless void of data that the web has become.
+NLP and GAI, are not human.
+They are more than human in my personal opinion.

+I was also thinking of making a video parody of the silicon girl tech bosses promoting matches with GAI, taking all your data , using all data available to create the perfect user experience.
+Would definitly be fun to play the unnerving proffesional girlboss tech CEO

+I'll have to start writing some things down tomorrow and update for next week.

 ## Entry 22/02/23 ##

 Have not started on the paragraphs just yet.
 However I am reading into the AI war and I think I can now describe the Who and the What questions: